mechmotum/mechmotum.github.io/content/pages/guide.rst

 Laboratory Meetings
 ===================

 We meet every two weeks as a lab, where we will have a designated person (picked in advance at random in our very own weighted raffle) take the proverbial stage and share and teach any topic that can be useful in our academic endeavors.

 The topic can be anything bicycle or research related.
 It may be content-related, soft-skill related, practical-skill related or harking to your personal interest in bicycles.
 It might be an expertise or skill you have, but also be a skill or software program you want to learn.
 Co-presenting is fine (and a great way to meet your peers) provided your topics align.
+Options
-Options galore:
+galore:

-- 10-20 miniature presentation with Q&A
+- 10-20 minute presentation with Q & A
 - tutorial
 - have us read something (a paper) we could review
 - watch and discuss a video